ismael3s/ismael3s/README.md

 I'm Ismael Santana, a passionate full-stack software developer with a focus on backend development.
 In my free time, I enjoy reading about new technologies and exploring how they solve problems I've faced before.
 I see programming languages as tools and strive to use the right tool for day-to-day challenges.

 I'm constantly challenging myself to create POCs using new technologies to understand their benefits and tradeoffs.
-As a result, I have experience with Elixir, Golang, Node.js, React, Next.js, Angular, C#, and a bit of Kotlin.
+As a result, I have experience with Elixir, Golang, Node.js, React, Next.js, Angular, and C#(.NET).
 I love simplicity when programming and deploying my applications, and I'm a fan of Docker, Mermaid, SQLite, software design, and functional programming.

 ## Hobbies